sahinebubekir/sahinebubekir/README.md

 # Welcome to my GitHub profile! 👋

 ### About me 👨‍💻
 Hey there!
-I'm Ebubekir SAHIN, a software test engineer trying to become a Software Developer from Germany, Mecklenburg-Vorpommern/Neubrandenburg.
+I'm Ebubekir SAHIN, a Software Test Engineer from Germany, Mecklenburg-Vorpommern/Neubrandenburg.

 ### Languages 💻
 - Javascript